 Order the Praise Factory Tour: Extended Version (or download it from the website in the Getting Started with Deep Down Detectives section).
 It will be your easiest, most visual way to learn about this curriculum.
-Order/download the Deep Down Detectives Core Curriculum (ESV/NIV) and the Deep Down Detectives Visual Aids books (Small Format/Large Format pictures) resources.
+Order/download the Deep Down Detectives Core Curriculum book (ESV/NIV).
+Choose one of the Deep Down Detectives Visual Aids books to use.
+There are Story Scene Pictures (simplest to prepare and use) or the Small Format/Large Format Storyboard (flannelgraph) pictures.